Police National Computer: Police National Database

-The logo for the Police National Database software.

 Delivery of the PND (Police National Database) was the first recommendation of the Bichard report.
-Contractor Logica was awarded a contract of £75M to build and deliver the PND in 2007, but this was not commenced until May 2010 when the first forces began to load their data on to the new system.
+Contractor Logica was awarded a contract of £75-million to build and deliver the PND in 2007, but this was not commenced until May 2010 when the first forces began to load their data on to the new system.
 In November 2010, Northumbria Police became the first force to connect to the PND and to begin to use the new system.
-From June 2011 all Home Office forces were connected and using the PND.
+From June 2011, all Home Office forces were connected and using the PND.

 PND is not a replacement for PNC; as of 2023 it holds 2 billion searchable records, and captures data from 220 different systems from 53 contributing police forces and law enforcement agencies.
-It is operated by the Canadian company CGI Group, on behalf of the Home Office.
-CGI bought out the original PND operators Logica in 2012.
+It is operated by the Canadian company CGI Group on behalf of the Home Office.
+CGI bought the original PND operator, Logica, in 2012.

 The Police National Database aims to: